rladiesnl/book_club/README.md

 Dives into the details of vectors, helping you learn how the different types of vector fit together.
-You’ll also learn about attributes, which allow you to store arbitrary metadata, and form the basis for two of Râ€™s object-oriented programming toolkits.
+You’ll also learn about attributes, which allow you to store arbitrary metadata, and form the basis for two of R’s object-oriented programming toolkits.

 </td>